FrancoRamirezz/Flask-React-OpenAI/README.md

 Step 3: Create a new subdirectory for the Server folder.
 Use the same commands as the one before

 ## Hosting
-For the personal website: I am going to add it to firebase or vercel to host it
+For the personal website: I am going to add it or vercel to host it

 ### Client:
 Go into terminal and type this "npm install"